be homeful: Proving that ending homelessness before it begins is possible

 The mission of be homeful is to end family homelessness, one family at a time.
 Our vision is a country where resources exist to keep families out of shelter and in actual homes.

-Starting with a fabulous and refreshing partnership with Paddington Bear, we will be kicking off our campaign with a series of promotions and corporations designed to raise awareness and funds nationally and around the country.
+Starting with a fabulous and refreshing partnership with Paddington, we will be kicking off our campaign with a series of promotions and corporations designed to raise awareness and funds nationally and around the country.

 Goal and Strategies